iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/smart-home-automation.md

 Book smart home automation{{$doc.location}} for effortless control at your fingertips

 #description
-From lights and heating to security and entertainment, smart tech can make life easier — when it’s set up properly.
+From lights and heating to security and entertainment, smart tech can make life easier — when it's set up properly.
 With BaseLink, you can book expert network engineers{{$doc.location}} to install and configure your smart home system, all ready for app or voice control.

 #description
 We install smart hubs like Google Nest, Amazon Echo, or Apple HomeKit, and integrate them with compatible lighting, thermostats, security cameras, doorbells, sound systems and more.

 #description
 Your engineer will connect everything to your home network, ensure devices are responsive and linked, and set up your mobile app for remote access.
 Want to control it with your voice?
-We’ll configure that too — whether you use Alexa, Siri or Google Assistant.
+We'll configure that too — whether you use Alexa, Siri or Google Assistant.

 #description
 We also provide a walkthrough of how your system works and show you how to use routines, schedules and remote features for maximum convenience.

 #description
 This service is perfect for both new setups and upgrading older systems.
-Whether you’re automating one room or the whole house, we’ll make sure everything runs smoothly, securely and as it should.
+Whether you're automating one room or the whole house, we'll make sure everything runs smoothly, securely and as it should.

 #description
 Booking through BaseLink is fast and fully online.
 Submit your request, get an instant quote, and pick a time that suits you — no chasing trades or fiddling with complicated installs.